nakanojinharuka/StandardNoteBpmLevelDefination/README.md

 # Standard Note-Bpm Level Defination
 A logarithm to analyze the chart from Bestdori.com which has upgraded 12 generations.
 The description of the logarithm will be written by LaTeX format.
+Enjoy!
+If irregular context I reccomend transform it to LaTeX to present, such as matrices.
+(I have no idea about the irregularity anyway....)
 # Major Text
-Enjoy!

 This article, which contains a large component of advanced mathematics and algebra basis, is suitable for whom has an accountable foundation on